bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Opting out of tracking

-There are use cases in which you not want to be sending `user`, `company` and `track` events to Bucket.co.
-These are usually cases where you could be impersonating another user in the system and do not want to interfere with the data being collected by Bucket.
+There are use cases in which you not want to be sending `user`, `company` and `track` events to Reflag.
+These are usually cases where you could be impersonating another user in the system and do not want to interfere with the data being collected by Reflag.

 To disable tracking, bind the client using `bindClient()` as follows: